Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

 TODO:

-Saving as config
+Loadouts:
-File autobackup
+- File autobackup
+- Utility item doesn't get equipped.
+- heavy weapons show as equippable even if there's no slots on the unit and armor that adds them cannot be equipped, even if it's not in the loadout.
+- take num. utility slots into account when not equipping armor that grants the required extra slot
+- armor needs sorting too

-delete button too big, too left, and obscures text
+- delete button too big, too left, and obscures text

-figure out automatic list item size realization maybe mod preview image localization pass
+- figure out automatic list item size realization maybe

 Squad item list:
-- sorting?
 - max. height and scrolling.

-take num. utility slots into account when not equipping armor that grants the required extra slot
+- scrolling text on the squad loadout gets cut off in the middle

+localization pass
+mod preview image

 One day:
 PCS support